raeginez/railsproject/README.md

 An online store that allows a user to buy and sell boutique shoes at a reduced price in a easy manner.
 Users are able to add, edit and delete their listings.
 Users are able to find and purchase other people's listings.

 ### (4) Describe the network infrastructure the App may be based on.
+We have used Heroku to deploy our app.

 ### (5) Identify and describe the software to be used in your App.

 ### (6) Identify the database to be used in your App and provide a justification for your choice.
+We have used Postgres for our app's database.

 ### (7) Identify and describe the production database setup (i.e. postgres instance).